-The AFTERWORD for a new client project that publishes in February 2018 (the book is in final editing, so this might change slightly).
+The AFTERWORD for a client project that published in February 2018.

 When Jack (the author) and I were talking about that book—his second and the complement to his debut title published last year—I thought it was the perfect sequel.
 And as we developed his first draft, the subject of conversation turned slightly to a title (I had come up with WISHBOOK as the title for his first book).